 The primary teaching approach in this class will be collaborative learning.
-Materials in the course will be presented through classroom lectures (voiced-over PP lectures will also be available on Canvas), reading material, and media presentations.
+Materials in the course will be presented through online discussion, posted lectures, reading material, and media presentations.
 You will be required to participate in pairs and group work as directed-it is up to you to follow through and manage communication with your partner(s).
 Students will be responsible for all materials presented in class and all outside assignments.
 Assigned readings and topics for the day are outlined in the Calendar attached to this syllabus.
 Additional reading assignments may be announced.
 Be sure to check Modules and Announcements in Canvas for the most accurate assignment descriptions and deadlines.

-Your classroom participation will consist of weekly classroom discussions and possible pop-quizzes.
+Your classroom participation will consist of weekly postings to the Discussion Board including responses to peers on Canvas.
 These discussions will generally be centered around assigned reading, lecture notes, and assignments we are working on in class.
-You may also do some group work in class.
-Frequent missed classes or other unprofessional behavior is likely to result in a lowered grade.
-While we will not always be formal in our classroom, you are expected to behave in a manner consistent with a developing professional.
+Frequent missed posts or other unprofessional online behavior is likely to result in a lowered grade.
+While we will not always be formal in our online classroom, you are expected to behave in a manner consistent with a developing professional.